kshitijson/URL-Shortner/README.md

+It simply shortens the url entered for easier sharing.

 Install NodeJS before executing this project.

 Make sure that MongoDB is installed on your machine and that the server is up and running.